Jorgemucisalumfilho/cli/.github/CONTRIBUTING.md

 Please do:autocreate

- Check existing issues to verify that the [bug][bug issues] or [feature request][feature request issues] has not already been submitted.
+ Check existing issues to verify that the bug issues or feature request feature request issues has not already been submitted.
  Open an issue if things aren't working as expected.
  Open an issue to propose a significant change.
  Open a pull request to fix a bug.
  Open a pull request to fix documentation about a command.
  Open a pull request for any issue labelled help wanted hw or good first issue gfi.

-Please avoid:
+Please avoid:autocreate

  Opening pull requests for issues marked needs-design, needs-investigation, or blocked.
  Adding installation instructions specifically for your OS/package manager.